-Randall, a Republican, was the representative for Massachusetts's 13th congressional district from 1893 to 1895.
+Randall was the representative for Massachusetts’s 13th congressional district and was a Republican.
+He served from 1893 to 1895.

 From Dec 1889 to Mar 1895, Randall missed 741 of 1,264 roll call votes, which is 58.6%.
 This is much worse than the median of 37.3% among the lifetime records of representatives serving in Mar 1895.
 The chart below reports missed votes over time.

 |Dec 1891-Mar 1892||58||33||56.9%||87th|